 In addition, the Department expects to rely on transfers from the Renewal and Extension Fund and other operating revenues to contribute \$600.0 million for cash financing of the Capital Improvement Program.
 The Department expects reimbursements from IJ Partners to contribute \$98.7 million towards the Capital Improvement Program as part of its regional water delivery strategy.
 Under these inter-jurisdictional agreements, the Department manages the construction of inter-jurisdictional projects and pays contractor invoices.
 The IJ Partners are then invoiced based on their pro-rata share of each project.
 The timing and availability of these reimbursements is based on the Department's current expectations of project completion timeframes, an assumed 12-month collection period from IJ Partners and the Department's procedural requirements to make these funds available for future capital projects.
 In addition to capital contributions from IJ Partners, \$61.1 million of the operating revenues total is to be derived from tap fees that are established to recover costs necessary to provide service to new development.
 Based on a recent cost-recovery analysis, the Department expects to increase tap fees during Fiscal Year 2019 in order to attain revenue levels that more closely match the costs to extend service to new customers.

 Approximately \$26.8 million over the forecast period is anticipated to be received from the City's General Fund as repayment for an existing inter-fund loan which is the subject of the MOU; the final payment of this inter-fund loan will occur in Fiscal Year 2021.
-After terminating the remaining portion of the Series 2001 Swap Agreement, the Department expects approximately \$42.4 million of reserves will be made available from the Swap Termination Fund for future capital projects.
+After terminating the remaining portion of the Series 2001 Swap Agreement, the Department expects approximately \$25.0 million of reserves will be made available from the Swap Termination Fund for future capital projects, subject, however, to market conditions at the time of the termination of the remaining portion of the Series 2001 Swap Agreement.
 See "OUTSTANDING SYSTEM OBLIGATIONS - Hedge Agreements" herein.
 The remaining \$388.5 million will derived from other net operating revenues of the System due, in part, to the Department's efforts to implement operational efficiencies.